 After that little detour we're back on Hwy.
 93 looking at more of those fantastic wide open places and spaces that is common ground throughout Nevada.
 In case you didn't notice, those vehicles comin' right at ya' have their headlights on, day or night, on all two laners.
 It's the law.
 I would hope they have them on at night...makes them easier to avoid running into.
 Travelers should turn their lights on these roads, or any other, when the weather is acting up.
 It's a safety thing - and a good one at that.
 Turn 'em on.

 As you head on into Wells from the North you will stop, you'd better stop, at the intersection of Hwy.
-93 and old U.S. 40 (Now it's Interstate 80), (as the photo above shows), also known as 6th Street through town.
-To your left you will see the Flying J (in the picture it's on the right) with a C-Store and a small gambling area, and the 4 Way Casino, Cafe and Bar (Lounge, Tavern - whatever), with a real nice Gift Shop right next door.
-(The 4 Way is in the background).
+93 and old U.S. 40 (Now it's Interstate 80), also known as 6th Street through town.
+To your left you will see the Petro - Sinclair station with a C-Store, and the Alamo Casino, Cafe and Bar (Lounge, Tavern - whatever.
+The restaurant inside is called the Iron Skillet.
 You can't miss it.
 Hey!
 What are you doing?
 Turn around I wasn't finished.
-The 4 Way has some of the best food, and lots of it, that you've ever eaten since you left home.
-It's a warm comfortable atmosphere where everybody is as friendly as George Burns when he was God and is open 24/7/365.
+It's a warm comfortable atmosphere where everybody is as friendly as George Burns when he was God.

 Also going to your left is the Rest Inn Suite Motel and the Motel 6.
 These are great places for those whose eyelids are heavy and that two laner is beginning to look like one to eight lanes at every mile marker.
 What's a mile marker?
 How did you get this far?
 Take a break.

-Now, continuing on, to your right, there's the Shell Station and on your left is Bella's Espresso House.
-Going forward will take you into the township of Wells and we encourage you to pay a visit to the relatively new California Trail of the 49'ers located at the intersection of 6th and Lake Streets inside the Chamber of Commerce and the Tourism Information Center.
+Now, continuing on, to your right, there's the Chevron Station with a C-Store and a Quiznos and on your left is Bella's Espresso House which has some really excellent food with daily homemade pies, etc. Going forward will take you into the township of Wells and we encourage you to pay a visit to the relatively new California Trail of the 49'ers located at the intersection of 6th and Lake Streets inside the Chamber of Commerce and the Tourism Information Center.
 Boy, that was a mouthful.
-After that you could head off towards the railroad tracks and indulge yourself in the walking tour of the oldest part of town, the last of the Railroad Alley's in America.
-It's being renovated all up and down the street and each building has a plaque nailed to it which explains the history of each.
-If you run into any ghosts while you're down there that's okay, don't worry about them.
-They hang around and assist with the renovation process to make sure everybody's getting it right.
-So, if you feel like there is somebody standing and reading one of those plaques over your shoulder...then there probably is...just say hello.
+After that you could head off towards the railroad tracks and find that the old historical section of town is all but gone due to the earthquake in 2008.
+This area was one of the last of the Railroad Alley's in America.

-Going back to the 93 intersection, the place you came in from, take a right turn and head South and you will find a Burger King, for all you fast food junkies, on the left-hand side next to that Flying J Station.
+Going back to the 93 intersection, the place you came in from, take a right turn and head South and you will find a Burger King and a Subway, for all you fast food junkies, on the left-hand side next to that the Petro / Sinclair as it was mentioned before.
 Just past that is the entry for Interstate 80 which heads East towards Oasis and Wendover,Nevada and then on to Salt Lake City, Utah.
 But if your headed West, with the sunset in your eyes, then you'll be on your way towards Elko, Carlin, Battle Mountain, Winnemucca, Reno, Sacramento and San Francisco.
 All aboard!

-Now, just underneath, and a little further past this, is another Flying J but it's a Travel Center on your left.
-There is a C-Store inside, a small cafe called The Cookery and a quaint little casino known as the Lucky J.
+Now, just underneath, and a little further past this, is Pilot / Flying J but it's a Travel Center on your left.
+There is a C-Store inside and a quaint little casino known as the Lucky J.